The finite dual coalgebra as a quantization of the maximal spectrum: Coalgebras as noncommutative discrete spaces

 \end{definition}

 The assignment $X \mapsto \Dist(X)$ can be extended to a functor as follows.
 Let $f \colon X \to Y$ be a morphism of $k$-schemes.
 Given $S \in \F(X)$, we obtain a composite morphism of $k$-schemes

-By Lemma~\ref{lem:finite image}, the scheme-theoretic image $S'$ of $S$ in $Y$ is finite over $k$.
-Thus (co)restriction of $f$ induces a morphism of $k$-schemes $S \to S'$, which induces a morphism of coalgebras $\Dist(S) \to \Dist(S')$ as in Lemma~\ref{lem:finite distributions}.
+By Remark~\ref{rem:finite image}, the scheme-theoretic image $S'$ of $S$ in $Y$ is finite over $k$.
+Thus (co)restriction of $f$ induces a morphism of $k$-schemes $S \to S'$, which induces a morphism of coalgebras $\Dist(S) \to \Dist(S')$ as in~\eqref{eq:finite distributions}.
 As $\Dist(X)$ is the colimit of the finite-dimensional subcoalgebras of the form $\Dist(S)$, and $\Dist(S') \hookrightarrow \Dist(Y)$ is a subcoalgebra, we may define

 to be the directed limit of the morphisms induced from each $S \in \F(X)$.
 In this way, distributions of finite support form a functor

 In the case of an affine scheme over $k$, this functor amounts to the finite dual of the coordinate ring.